bgachara/notes/virtual_machines.md

       - Code can be inlined or embedded in the host language or invoked via a well wrapped function interface, object, module or class.
       - C the most popular foreign language due to its low-level nature.

+### Traditional vs Virtual Machine model

+- Traditional execution model
+  - Need a compiler to translate source code into x86 machine code.
+  - Linker to package the result into an executable.
+  - When its executed, loader is needed to load files into memory and then a dynamic linker resolves all referenced symbols to memory addresses.
+  - Finally, runtime services prepare runtime stack and execution context and then transfer program control to main() function as entry point to application.
+  - This whole process decouples a language support into two stages: compile-time stage centered on compiler and runtime stage around an operating system.
+  - In the case of an interpreter, such decoupling does not exist.
+- Virtual Machine
+  - Does everything at runtime.
+- Hybrid systems bridge those two divides by compiling some code before-hand.

 ## Virtual ISA

+- A language vm can implement an actual language or a virtual language.
 - Virtual language is used as the compilation target of other language.
 - Mostly used for intermediate representation purpose, hence not exactly readable.
 - i.e Java bytecode, LLVM bitcode, ParrotVM bytecode.
 - Assembly language may also be counted here.
 - Virtual ISA is a kind of virtual language that defines the instruction set and execution model of a virtual machine.

+### JVM

+- JVM spec is not only a set of virtual instructions, but also the architectural models of an abstract computing machine, including execution, memory, threading and security model.
+- JVm instruction opcodes are encoded in one byte, thus bytecode
+- Opcode is the data that specifies the operation to perform by the instruction.
+- A byte can encode 254 numbers, 198 are currently used.
+51 unused and 3 reserved for JVM implementation's runtime services and should never appear in app code.
+- Many other languages can be compiled into Java bytecode, thus run in JVM.
+- Another way of running other languages in JVM is to develop their virtual machine in Java.

 ## Data Structures in VMs